 #2: The Draining Vein Effect

 Methods have arisen to identify and mask large vein effects – including thresholding based on percent signal change (large veins tend to fill voxels and thus exhibit a larger fractional signal change), as well as temporal fluctuations (large veins are pulsatile thus exhibit more magnitude and phase noise).
-Surprisingly, while these seem to be workable solutions, they have not been picked up and used extensively.
-This may be because simply masking or removing vessel effects might obscure the more subtle capillary effects that occur in the same voxels as larger veins.
+While these seem to be workable solutions, they have not been picked up and used extensively.
 With regard to using the phase variations as a regressor to eliminate pulsatile blood and tissue, perhaps the primary reason for this not being adopted is because standard scanners do not produce these images readily, thus users do not have easy access to this information.

 #3: The linearity of the BOLD response

 The BOLD response is complex and not fully understood.
 In the early days of fMRI, it was found that BOLD contrast was both linear and nonlinear.
-The hemodynamic response tends to overestimate activation at very brief (<3 seconds) stimulus durations (11) or at very low stimulus intensities (12).
-With stimuli that are of duration of 2 seconds or less, the response is much larger than predicted by a linear system.
-The reasons for these nonlinearities are still not fully understood, however for interpreting transient or weak activations relative to longer duration or stronger activation, a clear understanding of the nonlinearity of neurovascular coupling across all activation intensities and durations needs to be well established.
+The hemodynamic response tends to overestimate activation at very brief (<3 seconds) stimulus durations (10)or at very low stimulus intensities (11).
+With stimuli that were of duration of 2 seconds or less, the response was much larger than predicted by a linear system.
+The reasons for these nonlinearities are still not fully understood, however for interpreting transient or weak activations relative to longer duration activation, a clear understanding of the nonlinearity of neurovascular coupling across all activation intensities and durations needs to be well established.

 #4: The pre-undershoot

-Animal fMRI studies by Seong-Gi Kim have demonstrated that this pre-undershoot could be enhanced by decreasing blood pressure.
-In addition, of the groups that have seen the effect in humans, a handful claim that it is more closely localized to the locations of “true” neuronal activation.
+Animal studies have demonstrated that this pre-undershoot could be enhanced by decreasing blood pressure.
+Of the groups that have seen the effect in humans, a handful claim that it is more closely localized to the locations of “true” neuronal activation.
 These studies were all in the distant past (>15 years ago) and since then, very few papers have come out revisiting the study of the elusive pre-undershoot.
-It certainly may be that it exists but the precise characteristics of the stimuli and physiologic state of the subject may be critically important to produce it.
+It certainly may be that it exists, but the precise characteristics of the stimuli and physiologic state of the subject may be critically important to produce it.

 #5: The post-undershoot